kishore25kumar/s3proxy-async-test-setup/README.md

 ## Jars explanation
 You will find 3 jars in jars folder.

 **test-runner.jar** - This is used for downloading files in parallel using multiple threads.
 This is also used for populating the files for testing.
-The code for this jar is the current repository.
+The source code for the jar exists in the current repo.

 **outputstream-s3proxy.jar** - This is s3 proxy with output stream implementation. s3proxy git repo: https://github.com/kishore25kumar/s3proxy/tree/async-output-stream.